parrt/playdl/README.md

 ## Transducers

-* [RNN Encoder-decoder](notebooks/encoder-decoder.ipynb) An RNN computes `h` context vector for input and then we use that context + RNN to generate tokens from output sequence.
+* [RNN human numbers to integer value classifier](notebooks/numbers-classifier.ipynb) Classifier to 1, 2, 3, ...
 Data is the human numbers set from [fastai book chap 12](https://github.com/fastai/fastbook/blob/master/12_nlp_dive.ipynb).
+A warm up for vectorized encoder.
+* [Record-by-record RNN Encoder-decoder](notebooks/encoder-decoder.ipynb) An RNN computes `h` context vector for input and then we use that context + RNN to generate tokens from output sequence.
+Convert 'twenty one' to '21', etc...
+* [Vectorized RNN Encoder-decoder](notebooks/encoder-decoder-vectorized.ipynb) Vectorize the encoder-decoder from previous notebook

 ## Lessons